-3. Standards for Fill in Undeveloped Floodplains-
+3-C. Standards for Fill in Undeveloped Floodplains-

-The following are standards for fill in the Unndeveloped floodplain:
+The following are standards for fill in the Uundeveloped floodplain:

-- a.
-1. Filling of any floodplain of a stream that drains more than one square mile is prohibited unless the fill on any lot is less than 50 cubic yards or 300 cubic feet per acre, whichever is greater. - b.
+- a4.
+Filling of any floodplain of a stream that drains more than one square mile is prohibited unless the fill on any lot is less than 50 cubic yards or 300 cubic feet per acre, whichever is greater. - b.
 Up to 15% of the floodplain valley storage may be filled if the stream drains less than one square mile in area pursuant to this Subchapter, Subchapter 19 Drainage Standards, and federal law. - c.
-2. If additional fill is necessary beyond the permitted amounts in (1a) above for sites with streams that drain an area greater than one square mile, then fill materials must be obtained from cutting or excavation only to the extent allowed to create an elevated site per Subchapter 19 Drainage Standards for permitted land disturbing activity. - d.
+If additional fill is necessary beyond the permitted amounts in (a) above, the fill materials must be obtained from cutting or excavation only to the extent allowed to create an elevated site per Subchapter 19 Drainage Standards. - d2.
 Excavation to balance fill shall be located on the same parcel as the fill unless it is not reasonable or practicable to do so.
-In such cases, the excavation shall be located in the same drainage basin and as close as possible to the fill site, so long as the proposed excavation and fill will not increase flood impacts for surrounding properties as determined through hydrologic and hydraulic analysis.

-- e.
-3. Fill and other material imported to the lot shall be limited to the following: - i. a.
-Poured concrete and other materials necessary to build permitted structures on the lot.

-- ii. b.
-Aggregate base and paving materials. - iii. e.
-Pervious materials as allowed in Subchapter 13, Site Design Standards. - iv. d.
+In such cases, the excavation shall be located in the same drainage basin and as close as possible to the fill site, so long as the proposed excavation and fill will not increase flood impacts for surrounding properties as determined through hydrologic and hydraulic analysis. - e3.
+Fill and other material imported to the lot shall be limited to the following: - ia.
+Poured concrete and other materials necessary to build permitted structures on the lot. - iib.
+Aggregate base and paving materials. - iiie.
+Pervious materials as allowed in Subchapter 13, Site Design Standards. - ivd.
 Plants and other landscaping material. - 4.
-If additional fill is necessary beyond the permitted amounts in (1) above for sites with streams that drain an area greater than one square mile, then fill materials must be obtained from cutting or excavation only to the extent allowed to create an elevated site for permitted land disturbing activity. - f.
-5.-Adequate drainage shall be provided for the stability of the fill. - f.
-6.-Any Ffill-necessary for elevating a building pad site per Subchapter 19

-Drainage Standards shall be located as far as possible to-from raise elevations for a building site shall be located no closer than permitted to the Environmentally Sensitive Areas in order to reduce the impact of that fill on the adjacent areas. - g.
+If additional fill is necessary beyond the permitted amounts in (1) above for sites with streams that drain an area greater than one square mile, then fill materials must be obtained from cutting or excavation only to the extent allowed to create an elevated site for permitted land disturbing activity. - f5.
+Adequate drainage shall be provided for the stability of the fill. - g6.
+Any fill necessary for elevating a building pad site per Subchapter 19 Drainage Standards shall be located as far as possible from Environmentally Sensitive Areas in order to reduce the impact of that fill on the adjacent areas.
+Fill to raise elevations for a building site shall be located no closer than permitted to the h.
 All disturbances to floodplains from permitted fill activities shall be revegetated using appropriate native vegetation as listed in the City of Denton's Native Plant List.